Student Evaluation Survey (SES)

 Howard, Wachtel.
 (1998).
 Student evaluation of college teaching effectiveness: A brief review.
 Assessment & Evaluation in Higher Education 23: 2, 191-211.

-For a more current summary on faculty race and gender, see Theresa Huston's "Research Report: Race and Gender Bias in Student Evaluations of Teaching at http://sun.skidmore.union.edu/sunNET/ResourceFiles/Huston_Race_Gender_TeachingEvals.pdf
+For more information on the summary on faculty race and gender, see Theresa Huston's "Research Report: Race and Gender Bias in Student Evaluations of Teaching at http://sun.skidmore.union.edu/sunNET/ResourceFiles/Huston_Race_Gender_TeachingEvals.pdf

 8. Consulting with CTE staff